- Parks are open from sunrise to sunset. After dusk, you must have a permit or risk being fined.

 There are now over 5 miles of paved trail at WCP!
 Maps can be downloaded from the Township website for personal use (click here).
 Several trails bisect the park to create a multitude of walking, biking and running opportunities.
 Along the way, you’ll experience some hidden park treasures and enjoy much of the wildlife.
 Please note the posted trail signs for everyone’s safety!

-WARMINSTER SPORT ORGANIZATIONS
+WARMINSTER SPORT/CIVIC ORGANIZATIONS